Beginners Guide To Disney Pin Trading

 Scrapper Pins

-The easiest way to tell the difference between a scrapper pin and an official Disney pin is to look at the paint.
-If you notice that the colors are a little bit weird or it’s kind of sunken in a little bit then you know it doesn’t really have that deep look to it as official Disney pins do.
-With time scrapper pins and authentic Disney pins have been getting closer and closer.
+The easiest way to tell the difference between a scrapper and an official Disney pin is to look at the paint.
+If you notice that the colors are a little bit weird or it’s kind of sunken in a little bit then you know it doesn’t really have that deep look to it as official pins do.
+With time scrapper and authentic pins have been getting closer and closer.
 So in my opinion, if you like a pin or if it looks good to you then trade for it.
-Don’t worry if it’s a scrapper or not just enjoy the Disney pin trading.
+Don’t worry if it’s a scrapper or not just enjoy the pin trading.

 If you think you have a scrapper whether you traded it for it or accidentally bought it no need to worry.
 Disney is really good about the policy that they will trade for that pin, they just want you to have fun and I really appreciate Disney for that policy.

 Now with all of that being said, if you’re a longtime Disney enthusiast like me and can tell a scrapper pin just by glancing at it.
 Then under no circumstance do I recommend you knowingly buy or trade scrapper pins just so that Disney can take them out of circulation if they so choose.
-I’ve also made the mistake of buying pins in lots on eBay only to find out they were scrapper pins, so be careful on eBay as well.
+I’ve also made the mistake of buying pins in lots on eBay only to find out they were scrappers, so be careful on eBay as well.

 Trading Pins With Cast Member